AtelierAR/AtelierAR/README.md

-- Hi, I’m @Atelier Armando Roman
+@Atelier Armando Roman
-- I’m interested in Architecture & Design
-- I’m currently learning programming
-- I’m looking to collaborate on
-- How to reach me atelier.aroman@gmail.com
+Arquitectura, Diseño & Programación atelier.aroman@gmail.com

 <!---
 AtelierAR/AtelierAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.